How Should I Target My Direct Mail?

 - Lifestyle/ Profession

 Focusing on lifestyle and profession are a great way to streamline your mailing list.
 For instance, if your business is a dental clinic looking for new patients a great way to target those potential clients is to direct your attention to professions that are likely to provide dental benefits.
-Another approach is to focus on professions that are in a position to recommend you, such as office managers and administration assistants.
+Another approach is to focus on professions that are in a position to recommend you, such as office managers and administrative assistants.
 Think about who would be interested in your product, what type of lifestyle they may have and their education level or profession.

 When determining your target audience, keep in mind the fundamentals of your campaign, focus on who needs your service or product and what benefits you can provide to them.
 Ultimately your direct mail offering should focus on your customers and what’s in it for them.